ryan-mars/ulid-workers/README.md

 ULIDs are Universally Unique Lexicographically Sortable Identifiers.
 This library adheres to [this specification](https://github.com/ulid/spec).

-> The original [ulid](https://github.com/ulid/javascript) is no longer maintained, and has several outstanding compatibility-related issues that were never addressed.
-This library aims to address those and remain compatible in a larger range of environments.

 ## Installation

 Install using npm by running: `npm install ulid-workers --save`.